 - No tax-loss harvesting.
 This strategy has been shown to provide a substantial improvement in net annual return on investment but is not offered by the service at this time.

 - The aggressive portfolio is 100% invested in stocks while the conservative portfolio is 100% invested in bonds.
 The 100% stock aggressive portfolio is too risky for most investors.
 While the 100% fixed investment portfolio is too conservative for all but relatively short term investors.

 - Limited account options.
 Many robo-advisors offer greater account selection.

 SoFi Wealth Management Robo-Advisor Review Wrap Up

-There may be something of a drawback to the platform as far as large investors are concerned.
-While the fee is certainly competitive with other robo-advisors, the platform currently does not offer tax loss harvesting.
+Larger more seasoned investors may want to look elsewhere.
+While free account management is certainly appealing, the platform currently does not offer tax loss harvesting.
 This will be a decided disadvantage for investors with large positions in taxable investments.

-If you’d like to learn more about SoFi Wealth Management, or if you’d like to open up an account, check out SoFi Wealth Management’s website and see if this robo-advisor fits your needs.
+If you’d like to learn more about the SoFi robo-advisor, or if you’d like to open up an account, check out the SoFi Invest website and see if this robo-advisor fits your needs.